 Overcoming Meth Addiction: What is the Meth Recovery Rate?

 With the opioid crisis making headlines throughout the country, other substance such as meth are often overlooked by the public.
 Of course, the problem of addiction in the United States doesn’t stop at opioid abuse.
 Meth remains a highly-abused substance; the National Survey on Drug Use and Health (NSDUH) found that there were roughly 440,000 current users of meth in 2012.
 While it is a highly addictive substance, recovery is possible.
-In this article, we will explore the meth recovery rate and explore how it’s treated in rehab.
+In this article, we will explore the meth recovery rate and explore how it’s treated in drug rehabs in Tampa.

 Meth Addiction Statistics